Modelling the behavior of human crowds as coupled active-passive dynamics of interacting particle systems: Developing models for communicating active-passive populations in human crowds

 Furthemore, the quantities $n_{\text{A}}(\eta)=\sum_{x\in\Lambda}\delta_{1,\eta_x}$ and $n_{\text{P}}(\eta)=\sum_{x\in\Lambda}\delta_{-1,\eta_x}$ represent the numbers of active and passive particles in the configuration $\eta$, respectively, with $\delta_{\cdot,\cdot}$ being the Kronecker symbol.
 The total number of particles in the configuration $\eta$ is the sum of $n_{\text{A}}(\eta)$ and $n_{\text{P}}(\eta)$.

 The overall dynamics of our system can be represented by the continuous time Markov chain $\eta(t)$ on $\Omega$ with rates $c(\eta,\eta')$ defined as in \cite{Cirillo2019}.
 Markov chains provide a well-established tool for modelling complex dynamic evolution, including the situations where multiscale features of the dynamics have to be accounted for \cite{Melnik1998,Melnik2008, Melnik2009,Besenczi2021}.
 Based on our Markov chain representation, we are now in a position to analyze the dynamics of our active and passive human groups.
-In this case, using a simple exclusion process, the underlying dynamics can be modelled as follow: the passive population performs a symmetric simple exclusion dynamics on the whole lattice, whereas the active population is subject to a drift, guiding particles towards the exit door.
+In this case, using a simple exclusion process, the underlying dynamics can be modelled as follows: the passive population performs a symmetric simple exclusion dynamics on the whole lattice, whereas the active population is subject to a drift, guiding particles towards the exit door.

 In our model, let $\varepsilon\ge0$ be the \emph{drift}.
 We assume that only active particles experience the drift, changes of the parameters $L_{\textrm{v}}$ and $\varepsilon$ act directly only on the active species, while passive particles do not depend on the drift value.
+While in the general case, the drift can depend on $x,y$ and $t$, in the examples considered in Section 3, we assume it to be a constant.

 The above construction follows the ideas originally discussed in \cite{Cirillo2019, Cirillo2020}.
 In these earlier works, the interaction of particles inside the room was modelled via a simple exclusion random walk for two particle species undergoing two different microscopic dynamics.
 The passive particles performed a symmetric simple exclusion dynamics on the whole lattice, while the active particles performed a symmetric simple exclusion walk outside the visibility region, whereas inside such a region they experienced a drift pushing them towards the exit.
 The active particles were obscure only in the region outside the visibility region, while the whole lattice was obscure for the passive particles.
 In our current consideration, motivated by the recent results of \cite{Thieu2021}, we have modified this earlier model by incorporating the interaction between active and passive particles and analyzing it on an example of modelling the dynamics of a mixed group of active-passive humans.
 In particular, we assume that a passive human can communicate with active humans at his nearest neighbor sites.
 After receiving enough information from the active humans, the passive human becomes active and has the same behavior as the active one.
 Further details of the underlying scheme and its numerical implementation are provided in Section \ref{num}.